towns-protocol/towns/doc/casablanca/Casablanca.md

 Scrubbers read chunks and cast votes about chunk availability in form of transactions.
 If the time period some node gets too many negative votes, penalty is issued against it's stake.

-If node is unavailable for extended period of time, it is declared `dead` and chunks hosted on it are replicated to other nodes ([[#Rebalancing]]).
+If node is unavailable for extended period of time, it is declared `dead` and chunks hosted on it are replicated to other nodes ([Rebalancing](#rebalancing)).

-All settings for this process are controlled by [[#Global Settings]].
+All settings for this process are controlled by [Global Settings](#global-settings).

->[!TODO] TODO: design specifics to mitigate malicious behaviors when nodes are not storing data and always try to read it from other replicas.
+> TODO: design specifics to mitigate malicious behaviors when nodes are not storing data and always try to read it from other replicas.
 Possible mitigations: making each event replica unique for each node, so they can't read from the other node; "black outs" when replica  is scrubbed so other nodes do not server this replica during black out, etc.

 # Identity